Where expat moms can exhale

 When I couldn’t seem to overcome the brain fog, exhaustion and constant cycle of illness, I dusted off my science cap and went back to school…

 I now help other expat moms radically improve their health and in turn their overall happiness.
+Eat better, not less is my motto.

 “Ooh, tell me more…”